-Groundwater monitoring programs at each of the major facilities on the ORR are discussed in the facility-specific chapters: Sect.
-4.10 for the ETTP, Sect.
-5.10 for ORNL, and Sect.
-6.10 for the Y-12 Plant.
+Groundwater monitoring programs at each of the major ORR facilities are discussed in the facility-specific chapters: Sect.
+4.11 for the ETTP, Sect.
+5.9 for ORNL, and Sect.
+6.10 for the Y-12 Complex.
 The Water Resources Restoration Program (WRRP), successor to the Integrated Water Quality Program (IWQP) (Sect.
-3.10), has been established to track and prioritize Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) monitoring across the ORR.
+3.11), has been established to track and prioritize Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) monitoring across the ORR.